lizmat/App-Rak/README.md

 ### regex

-If `type=regex` is specified, then a pattern will be interpreted as a regex, as if it was surrounded by slashes.
+If `--type=regex` is specified, then a pattern will be interpreted as a regex, as if it was surrounded by slashes.

 ### code

-If `type=code` is specified, then a pattern will be interpreted as Raku source code, as if it was surrounded by curly braces.
+If `--type=code` is specified, then a pattern will be interpreted as Raku source code, as if it was surrounded by curly braces.

+### json path

+If `--type=json-path` is specified, then a pattern will be interpreted as a `JSON path`.
+Only makes sense when used together with `--json-per-file`, `--json-per-line` or `--json-per-elem`.
+Requires that the [`JSON::Path`](https://raku.land/cpan:JNTHN/JSON::Path) module is installed.

 ### contains

-If `type=contains` is specified, then a pattern will be interpreted as a literal string, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.
+If `--type=contains` is specified, then a pattern will be interpreted as a literal string, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### words

-If `type=words` is specified, then a pattern will be interpreted as a literal string that should be bounded by word boundares at both ends, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.
+If `--type=words` is specified, then a pattern will be interpreted as a literal string that should be bounded by word boundares at both ends, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### starts-with

-If `type=starts-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **start** of a line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.
+If `--type=starts-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **start** of a line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### ends-with

-If `type=ends-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **end** of a line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.
+If `--type=ends-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **end** of a line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### equal

-If `type=equal` is specified, then a pattern will be interpreted as a literal string that should be **equal** to the line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.
+If `--type=equal` is specified, then a pattern will be interpreted as a literal string that should be **equal** to the line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 --trim
 ------